ever-been/everDoc/src/book/markdown/services.md

 #### Locking {#devel.services.taskmanager.locking}

 Certain EverBEEN objects are possibly concurrently modified by different services (and possibly different nodes).
 One of such objects is the `TaskEntry`, which is accessed by both a Task Manager and a Host Runtime.
 Unfortunately, such cases must be be resolved through the usage of distributed Hazelcast locks.
-Such locking costly, so we tried to avoid it on performance critical paths.
+Such locking is costly, so we tried to avoid it on performance critical paths.
 Moreover, the number of parties trying to obtain the lock is never high.
 In the case of `TaskEntry`, concurrent accesses are attempted by one Host Runtime and at most two Task Manager instances (two in case of a key migration), and the locks are owned by the task's current Task Manager.

 The recently released Hazelcast 3.0 introduced the [Entry Processor](http://hazelcast.com/docs/3.0/manual/single_html/#MapEntryProcessor) feature that could help improve throughput, should the need arise.